dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Writing New Matchers Quickly {#NewMatchers}

 {: .callout .warning}
-WARNING: gMock does not guarantee when or how many times a matcher will be invoked.
+WARNING: gMock does not guarantee when or how many times m_a matcher will be invoked.
 Therefore, all matchers must be functionally pure.
 See [this section](#PureMatchers) for more details.